 Educator Emily Hunt founded HowToSTEM to enhance science, technology, engineering and mathematics education for younger children.
 STEM skills open the door to a wide variety of exciting career paths including some of the highest paid and most in demand jobs in the country.
 What’s more, the demand for STEM graduates is only set to grow.
-HowToSTEM equips teachers with the activities and resources they need to confidently teach STEM skills.
+HowToSTEM equips teachers and parents with the activities and resources they need to confidently teach STEM skills.

 - To bring 21st century skills into the classroom through practical, real-life investigations.